• About

 One of the monumental doorway blocks of the Lighthouse of Alexandria being raised from the seabed.
 Credit: GEDEON Programmes / CEAlex

 The Lighthouse, or Pharos of Alexandria, was constructed during the early 3rd century BCE under Ptolemy I Soter’s reign.
 It was constructed by Greek architect Sostratus of Cnidus and stood more than 100 meters tall above the island of Pharos, guiding ships safely through Alexandria’s treacherous coastal waters.
-It held the title of the world’s tallest human-made structure for more than 1,600 years, until an earthquake in 1303 rendered it inoperable.
+It was one of the world’s tallest human-made structures for more than 1,600 years, until an earthquake in 1303 rendered it inoperable.
 Its remaining stones were recycled by Sultan Al-Ashraf Sayf al-Din Qa’it Bay to build a fortress in the same place in 1477.

 RelatedStories